NethServer/ns8-mail/dovecot/README.md

 The command expands Dovecot configuration files, according to the values of environment variables.
 If Dovecot is running, it asks also Dovecot to reload the new configuration.

+### `spam-expunge`

+Iterate over every user mailboxe and expunge old messages from the user's "Junk" folder (the exact folder name is defined by `DOVECOT_SPAM_FOLDER`).

+Message retention is expressed in days by the `DOVECOT_SPAM_RETENTION` environment variable.
+Each user can override it.
+User's retention preference is stored in the _dict_ database file `/var/lib/dovecot/dict/uspamret.db`.
+See the dedicated section below to modify it.

 ## Storage